Select a different state:

 • Parents or guardians must receive notification at least one week prior to the provision of any human sexuality instruction.
 Schools must receive written permission from a parent or guardian before a student can participate in a sex education course.
 This is referred to as an “opt-in” policy.

-• Mississippi has no standard regarding medically accurate sex education instruction.
+• Mississippi has no regulation regarding medically accurate instruction.

 State Law